 Return the cooked beef, including any juices, to the pan.Add the tomatoes, beef stock, rosemary and chilli flakes (if using).
 Stir well.

-Bring to a simmer, cover the pan and cook for 1 ½ – 2 hours or until the meat is almost at perfect tenderness.
-Stir occasionally.
+Bring to a simmer, cover the pan, lower the heat so the meat barely bubbles, and cook for 1 ½ – 2 hours or until the meat is almost at perfect tenderness.
+Stir occasionally to prevent it from sticking to the bottom of the pan.

 Add the olives and 2 tablespoons of parsley.
-See Note 6.Check the seasoning, adding additional salt, pepper or chilli flakes to taste.
+See Note 7.Check the seasoning, adding additional salt, pepper or chilli flakes to taste.

-You can use homemade or good quality beef stock.
+Beef stock: you can use homemade or good-quality beef stock.
 If you don’t have beef stock, you can use chicken stock.
-The flavour will not be quite as robust but your dish will not taste like chicken.
+The flavour may not be quite as robust, so adjust your seasoning accordingly.

-It is important to not “play” with the meat.
+Browning the meat: it is important to not “play” with the meat.
 If you try to turn it too soon it will stick to the pan.
 It will turn easily when it has formed a brown crust.
-This is an exercise which requires patience.
+This is an exercise that requires patience.
 If moved too much, the meat will release its juices and steam rather than fry.
 Browning the beef gives the meat an appetizing colour and adds tremendous depth of flavour.